 You can feed the table in vertical, cross, or horizontal directions.
 The feed includes vertical, cross, and longitudinal.
 Feeding the table vertically, you are adjusting the table vertically.
 Cross feeding moves the table parallel to the spindle and longitudinal rotates the table.

 When using the vertical milling machine, the position of the spindle is perpendicular or vertical to the table.
 You can use this machine for slots, machining grooves, and flat surfaces.
 The spindle head is fixed to a vertical column, which rotates at an angle.

 The milling cutter is fixed on the spindle to work with angular surfaces.
 Some vertical milling machines allow you to adjust the spindle up and down.

 What Is a Vertical Knee Mill

-A vertical knee mill is a versatile machine tool that allows an operator to perform a wide range of tasks such as facing, slotting of keyways, drilling, or boring.
-A vertical milling machine is the most used knee mill due to oriented cutting head or spindle.
-The spindle holds a rotating cutting tool against the workpiece and moves vertically, along the Y-axis.
+A vertical knee mill is a versatile machine tool that allows an operator to perform various tasks such as facing, slotting keyways, drilling, or boring.
+A vertical milling machine is the most used knee mill due to the oriented cutting head or spindle.
+The spindle holds a rotating cutting tool against the workpiece and moves vertically along the Y-axis.

 Features of a knee mill

 Column and Base

 The column has a base, and the casting supports all other milling machine parts.
 The column features an oil reservoir and a pump that lubricates the spindle.
 It rests on the base, and the knee base has a coolant reservoir and a pump.
 These are required to cool off the milling machine during teaching operations.